Michael O'Leary (businessman): Ryanair career

 O'Leary became chief financial officer of Ryanair in 1988, and then chief executive officer in 1994.
+His initial advice to Tony Ryan was to shut down the then-unprofitable airline.

 Under O'Leary's management, Ryanair further developed the low-cost model originated by Southwest Airlines.
 O'Leary described the ancillary revenue model in a 2001 interview, saying "The other airlines are asking how they can put up fares.
 We are asking how we could get rid of them."
 The business model envisioned by O'Leary uses receipts from onboard shopping, internet gaming, car hire and hotel bookings to supplement the ticket revenue from selling airline seats.
 Savings are also made by negotiating discounts with airports for reduced landing fees.
 In many cases, regional airports have made no charges so as to secure flights that bring passengers and wealth into their area.
 The deregulation of Ireland's major airports and a transformation of traditional full-service airlines are among his demands.

 As CEO of Ryanair, O'Leary developed a reputation for foul language and for making comments which he later contradicts.
 He is known for being outspoken in his public statements, and for sometimes resorting to personal attacks and foul language.
 He was reported to have been aggressive and hostile in dealings with a woman who was awarded free flights for life in 1988.

 In 2002, O'Leary said that his company is against any long-haul transatlantic services: "The low-cost model only really works for short-haul flights. [...]
 If we started flying farther afield, we'd have to do something stupid like introducing what I call a 'rich class' to make it pay."
 However, while at the 2013 Paris Air Show, he said that he wanted to sell cheap flights from the U.S. to Europe for as low as 10 euros ($13) or $10, if conditions were right.
 He said that he needed a fleet of at least 30 twin-aisle aircraft and access to ports (e.g. major U.S. and European cities.
 In the airline industry there are so called slots or sometimes gates, often regulated by law, and without obtaining them it is impossible to have regular service to airports).
 Despite his claims in 2002, there were so called budget airlines in the past who serve long haul routes – for example Laker Airways flights from London to New York in the late 1970s or long-hauls at budget-fares on other continents like AirAsiaX in Malaysia and the Australian Jetstar Group.